MicrosoftDocs/customer-insights/ci-docs/audience-insights/machine-learning-studio-classic-experiments.md

 - [Unified customer profiles](data-unification.md)
 - [Entity export to Azure Blob storage](export-azure-blob-storage.md) set up

-## Set up Azure Machine Learning Studio
+## Set up Machine Learning Studio Classic

-In a first step, we need to create a workspace for and open the Azure Machine Learning Studio.
+In a first step, we need to create a workspace for and open the Machine Learning Studio Classic.

 1. Go to [https://www.portal.azure.com](https://www.portal.azure.com/) and sign in.